(325 ILCS 5/11.1)

 (2) A law enforcement agency investigating known or

 suspected child abuse or neglect, known or suspected involvement with child pornography, known or suspected criminal sexual assault, known or suspected criminal sexual abuse, or any other sexual offense when a child is alleged to be involved.

-(3) The Department of State Police when administering
+(3) The Illinois State Police when administering the